 Unpacking the Visitation

-The Visitation is on May 31st At the Annunciation Mary received the greatest of news the Messiah the Savior had arrived She received Jesus into her womb and became the restored Temple as the Spirit overshadowed her the same shekinah
+The Visitation is on May 31st.
+At the Annunciation, Mary received the greatest of news: the Messiah, the Savior, had arrived.
+She received Jesus into her womb and became the restored Temple as the Spirit overshadowed her, the same shekinah

 The Visitation is on May 31st.
 At the Annunciation, Mary received the greatest of news: the Messiah, the Savior, had arrived.
 She received Jesus into her womb and became the restored Temple as the Spirit overshadowed her, the same shekinah cloud that withdrew from God’s Temple at the time of the Exile.
 Joseph received his own annunciation through the mediation of an angel in his dream, leading him to accept his role as guardian of the Father’s Incarnate Son.